minifiemj/accessibletablesR/README.md

 accessibletablesR is designed to produce Excel workbooks that align as closely as possible to the UK Government Analysis Function recommendations for publishing statistics in spreadsheets.
 Releasing statistics in spreadsheets - https://analysisfunction.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/

-accessibletablesR was developed using R 4.1.3, tidyverse version 2.0.0 and openxlsx version 4.2.5.2.
-It is unknown if the package will work earlier versions of R, tidyverse and openxlsx. accessibletablesR will install the latest versions of tidyverse and openxlsx if these packages are not currently installed or if earlier versions of tidyverse (<2.0.0) and openxlsx (<4.2.5.2) are currently installed.
+accessibletablesR was developed using R 4.1.3, tidyverse version 2.0.0, openxlsx version 4.2.5.2 and conflicted version 1.2.0.
+It is unknown if the package will work earlier versions of R, tidyverse, openxlsx and conflicted. accessibletablesR will install the latest versions of tidyverse, openxlsx and conflicted if these packages are not currently installed or if earlier versions of tidyverse (<2.0.0), openxlsx (<4.2.5.2) and conflicted (1.2.0) are currently installed.

 To install accessibletablesR: